 2. Communicate with customers

-It’s true that brand monitoring involves lots of one-sided observation.
+Brand monitoring does involve lots of one-sided observation.

-It’s easy to turn online brand monitoring into a two-way avenue for communication.
-Whether the conversation is positive or negative, you can join in the conversation on behalf of your agency or clients.
+Turning online brand monitoring into a two-way avenue for communication is simple.
+Whether the conversation is positive or negative, you can join in the conversation on behalf of your agency or agency clients.

 If you’re an agency, you can use Agorapulse to assign any follower content on your Twitter account to any admin.
 You can also leave notes for internal communication among team members.